Key facts about the regulations

 The UK Clinical Trials Regulations permit a group of individuals or organisations to name themselves as the research sponsor.
 For new grant-funded trials, the funding application to MRC must include the names of the intended sponsors.

-MRC expects that the research organisation applying for a grant will be the sponsor, or will accept an allocation of sponsorship responsibilities.
-If the research organisation does not accept a sponsorship role, we may refuse to fund the trial.
+MRC expects the research organisation applying for the grant to be the sponsor, or to have sponsorship arrangements with a collaborator if they are better placed.
+If the sponsorship role is unclear or inappropriate, we may refuse to fund the trial.

 Informing MRC about the trial sponsor